 |Rogue Level||Cantrips known||Spells known||1st||2nd||3rd||4th|

-Spells must be from the Wizard Illusion or Enchantment school, except when the Rogue gains a spell on a level marked with an * .
+Spells must be from the Wizard Illusion or Enchantment DnD school of magic, except when the Rogue gains a spell on a level marked with an * .

 Spell save DC = 8 + Int modifier + Proficiency modifier